1,1-Dichloroethylene: Production

 The gas phase reaction, without the base, would be more desirable but is less selective.

 Applications

 1,1-DCE is mainly used as a comonomer in the polymerization of vinyl chloride, acrylonitrile, and acrylates.
 It is also used in semiconductor device fabrication for growing high purity silicon dioxide (SiO_{2}) films.

 Polyvinylidene chloride

-As with many other alkenes or substituded alkenes, 1,1-DCE can be polymerised to form polyvinylidene chloride.
+As with many other alkenes or substituted alkenes, 1,1-DCE can be polymerised to form polyvinylidene chloride.
 A very widely used product, cling wrap, or Saran was made from this polymer.
 During the 1990s research suggested that, in common with many chlorinated carbon compounds, Saran posed a possible danger to health by leaching, especially on exposure to food in microwave ovens.
 Accordingly, SC Johnson changed their formulation of Saran Wrap in 2004 to a form of polyethylene.

 Safety

 The health effects from exposure to vinylidene chloride are primarily on the central nervous system, including symptoms of sedation, inebriation, convulsions, spasms, and unconsciousness at high concentrations.

 International Agency for Research on Cancer has put vinylidene chloride in Class 2B, meaning possibly carcinogenic to humans.
 National Institute for Occupational Safety and Health considers vinylidene chloride a potential occupational carcinogen.